 Osteopathy can either be used to assess the condition of your animal and treat preventatively to aid performance, or it can be used for treat specific conditions, such as inflamed joints, age related muscular tension/soreness, post-operative rehab or after a direct injury and periods of forced rest.
 Some techniques (e.g. cranial osteopathy, balanced tissue tension and soft tissue massage) are particularly helpful for animals with nervous dispositions, who require a gentler form of treatment.

 Location and Frequency

-If you would like Eleanor or Marie to treat an animal of yours, please contact them via email at email@example.com
+If you would like Eleanor to treat an animal of yours, please contact her via email at firstname.lastname@example.org

 In your email please include the following information:

 Please note, in the UK, all practitioners must ask for veterinary consent before assessing or treating an animal (See quote below).
 It is rarely, if ever, an issue and we have never been declined consent to treat without very good reason, so please do not see this as a barrier to osteopathic care.
 The law is simply in place for the greater good of the animal, as they cannot communicate pain in the same way that we do, and sadly, some owners try to cut corners to the detriment of the animal.
 Usually, attaining consent, consists of a simple email or phone call to the vet, when we will ask the vet for any background information that may be of help to the patient.

 Please see the “Prices” page for more information about what to expect from our sessions.